kriszyp/xstyle/README.md

 However, shimming is only the beginning of what we can do with xstyle.
 We can also create new definitions with custom behavior implemented in JavaScript module, which can in turn create other custom rules or affect interaction with the DOM.
-This is done by using the module function:
+We can use rules as a definitions or JavaScript modules for more customized behavior:

 	my-custom-property = module('my/module');